 I found coaching to be so valuable that I continued working with my coach independent of my organization for years.
 And to take it about a million steps further, I found it so valuable that I eventually quit my job to start a coaching business.

 The coaching that I had was incredibly powerful.
 I felt energized and inspired by my sessions.
 They helped me find calm and clarity.

 But there was something missing: structure.

 While I was learning a lot about myself and starting to envision an ideal future, I didn’t always know where the sessions were headed.
 It was sometimes difficult to keep moving forward without some sort of process to follow to apply all of my insights to the actual job search.

-The three of us teamed up to create Ama La Vida and our signature program, The ALV Method.
+The two of us teamed up to create Ama La Vida and our first signature program, The ALV Career Method.

 We wanted to take the best pieces from each of our experiences and create a process to help people navigate career transitions, no matter where they were in their careers or in the world.
 We wanted to help people reconnect with themselves in an authentic way and craft a career path that was uniquely designed for them.
 We wanted to arm them with the collateral, confidence and accountability to land roles they thought were out of reach.
 We wanted to spark that excitement in them that would get them to take action and make the change they had been longing for.